 Chickens are excellent workers eating bugs and spreading manure in our horse pastures, PLUS providing daily eggs which is like Christmas every day opening the nest boxes to find our “presents” from the hens.
 The chickens also entertain our farm-stay guests letting people pet and feed them while guest dogs get an up-close experience.
 Watching our hens waddle-run during chicken races to their favorite treats is too funny.
 What's not to love about these girls?!

 In return for their contributions, our chickens have a wonderful life with high quality food, enrichment toys, plenty of room to roam outdoors, and a large clean predator-proof coop at night.
 They even have a video showing their charmed lives.

-Guests often ask us what the average life span of a chicken is, and (assuming children aren’t listening) I answer honestly “4 months” since very few chickens live out full lives.
+Guests often ask us what the average life span of a chicken is, and the honest answer is “4 months” since very few chickens live out full lives.
 Though longer lives than meat chickens, commercial hens average 2 years before their egg production diminishes.
 Many backyard chicken owners will get one breed/color one year and another the next year to easily identify chicken age for maximized egg production and flock rotation.
 Deciding how you’ll manage aging animals is an important part of responsible pet ownership so be prepared before getting chicks.
-Our chickens are pets so more will hopefully live full lives to 5-10 years.
+Our chickens are pets so hopefully some will live full lives to 5-8 years.

 Preparing for Your First Flock: Coops, Runs, and More